Stroke – Diagnosis, Symptoms, and Treatment

 - Memory loss (dementia)

 - Changes in behavior – depression, anxiety, or personality changes

 The diagnosis of stroke begins with a description of your symptoms, a doctor will then complete a detailed neurological examination that helps to record those symptoms and how they change over time.

 All patients with a suspected stroke will receive a CT scan or MRI, this will be done as soon as possible if the stroke occurred within the past few hours.
 If symptoms have been going on for 24 hours of longer this test may be done at a later date.

 Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
 They will also check your cholesterol levels and screen for diabetes.

-Another important test is an EKG (electrocardiogram), ultrasound of the neck, and ultrasound of the heart (echocardiogram).
+Another important test is an ECG (electrocardiogram), ultrasound of the neck, and ultrasound of the heart (echocardiogram).
 These tests are done to look for conditions that may lead to stroke and could predict the occurrence of another stroke.

 After a CT scan of the head is obtained to rule out a brain bleed, most patients with a recent (within 3 hours) ischemic stroke typically receive a medication called Alteplase (tissue plasminogen activator) that rapidly thins the blood and opens up the artery to your brain.
 This medication has a risk of causing serious bleeding which your doctor will discuss with you or your family members.
 The longer the time since the stroke occurred the less benefit will be seen from this medication.

 After leaving the hospital, patients frequently require physical therapy at a skilled nursing facility.
 They may also need speech and swallow therapy to help prevent choking on food (aspiration).
 Their diet may need to be modified to reduce the risk of aspiration.